If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Finally, apply light and even pressure on the entire trim, so that you remove any and all old wax left behind on the surface.

-How to Remove Car Wax – Using a Clay Bar
+Remove Car Wax Using a Clay Bar

 This is an advanced detailing treatment, so you don’t need to be using it too often.
 The clay bar works by removing any pollutants from the surface, by “shaving” them off.